Join us at Big Data LDN 2025 on 24-25 September (at Olympia London)!

 It's within this context that a Customer Data Platform (CDP) emerges as an invaluable tool for marketers aiming to reconcile the demands of compliance with the operational needs of marketing.

-Centralizing data management with a CDP
+Centralising data management with a CDP

-Centralizing all your customer data into a single point of truth is a pivotal benefit of adopting a CDP.
+Centralising all your customer data into a single point of truth is a pivotal benefit of adopting a CDP.
 This consolidation facilitates effortless access, updates, and management of customer information (and especially consents), seamlessly assimilating data from diverse origins and collection methods.

-Consent management, a key discipline for adhering to data privacy norms like GDPR and CCPA, involves securing, documenting, and respecting customer preferences regarding their personal data’s utilization.
+Consent management, a key discipline for adhering to data privacy norms like GDPR and CCPA, involves securing, documenting, and respecting customer preferences regarding their personal data’s utilisation.
 It's also pivotal for maintaining compliance with the stipulations of business affiliates such as ad publishers.
 Navigating consent management can prove arduous, particularly with multiple data-capturing systems and sources in play.

 Example - Axeptio Cookie banner